Mibot: History

+KG Motors delivered its first Mibot on December 30, 2025.
+The company said at that time that it intends to start full-scale mass production in April 2026.

+In January 2026, KG Motors and Idemitsu Kosan signed a formal business agreement, whereby some of Idemitsu's apollostation filling stations in Tokyo and Hiroshima will provide assistance with delivery, registration, insurance, maintenance, and parts for Mibot vehicles.

 Specifications

-The Mibot has one seat, a range of 100 km, a charging time of 5 hours from a Japanese standard 100 V outlet, and a top speed of 60 kph.
+The Mibot has one seat, a range of 100 km, and can charge via AC from a Japanese standard 100 V or 200 V outlet, using a J1772 connector.
+The vehicle has a top speed of 60 kph.
 The company is targeting rural areas poorly served by public transportation.
-The Mibot is priced at 1,000,000 Japanese yen (about US$7,000, as of May 2025) before tax, half the price of Japan's most popular electric vehicle (EV), the Nissan Sakura.
-KG Motors plans to deliver its first models to customers by March 2027.
+The Mibot is priced at 1,000,000 Japanese yen (about US$7,000, as of May 2025) before tax, half the price of Japan's most popular electric vehicle, the Nissan Sakura.

 KG Motors designed the Mibot to meet Japan's original minicar (原付ミニカー, gentsuki minikā) regulations, which are smaller than current kei car size limits.
 The car will have a single, rear-mounted motor rated at 6.7 hp, or 0.79 hp continuous, and a 7.68 kWh lithium iron phosphate battery.
 The Mibot is 1465 mm tall, 1130 mm wide, and 2490 mm long.
 It includes a heated seat, a touchscreen, an audio system, and air conditioning, and can carry up to 45 kg of cargo.